 The most secure communities are gated communities with around-the-clock guards offering residents total controlled access.
 However, for most renters, living in a gated community with full-time security is not an option.
 The question, therefore, for most apartment hunters is what are the alternatives when it comes to security?
 Put another way, what does a safe community look like?

 First of all, crime can and does occur in nearly any neighborhood.
-However, measures can be taken, some quite simple, which can reduce the potential significantly.
-Crime and the potential for crime varies significantly within even the best of neighborhoods, and is influenced by many factors including deterrent measures that can be taken by the landlord and resident.
-In this case study, we review the pro-active measures taken by residents and one specific landlord to create an environment to deter crime.
+Measures can be taken, some quite simple, which can reduce the potential for harm quite significantly.
+Crime, and the potential for crime, vary significantly even within the best of neighborhoods.
+It is influenced by many factors including measures taken by landlords and residents to purposefully discourage people from doing harm.
+In this case study, we review proactive measures taken by residents and one specific landlord to create an environment to deter crime.

 Property-Wide Surveillance Security Systems

 The most common mistake that renters make is assuming each community takes the same deterrent measures to protect residents from physical injury or loss of property.
 Nothing could be further from the truth.